- 2 nights in a double room

 Diving in Denmark

 Many people associate adventurous diving with many fish and plants with exotic destinations such as Indonesia, the Caribbean and similar.
 However, many people overlook the fact that you can also find exciting and interesting diving spots right here in Denmark.
 The Danish sea is obviously not so colourful and exotic as can be seen elsewhere in the world, but you will definitely be surprised how much can be found in Danish waters, if only you know where to look.
 For example, one can get a close look at the variety of plants on the seabed and on the stones, mussels and fish such as plaice and fish from the pipefish family.
 So, you can easily get an adventurous experience with diving a little closer to home, namely in the archipelago south of Funen.

 Diving in the Archipelago

 If you want to see Danish marine fish and plants, the archipelago is a good spot to choose.
 There are a number of diving spots, where you are more likely to spot fish like plaice and pipefish than in other parts of the country.
 One of the reasons why there is so much to experience under the sea around the archipelago is because there are several sunken ferries and ships from various times.
 You can dive the wrecks and see the many polyps, plants and fish that are attracted to sunken ships.
 Besides, it is always fun to be allowed to dive on a sunken ship, because then there is certainly something to look at and explore throughout the dive.
-That way you can definitely gain some experiences of diving in the archipelago, which does not match anything else you’ve experienced.
+That way you can definitely gain some experiences of diving in the South Funen Archipelago, which does not match anything else you’ve experienced.